 Use a Professional Moving Company If You Can

-We probably wouldn’t even be providing these tips to moving house during a pandemic had we had have been able to use a professional moving company.
-Unfortunately, we didn’t have access to professional movers here in Siem Reap, and if we did, we certainly couldn’t have afforded them.
-Instead, we had a trusty tuk tuk driver we’ve been using for years hire some local guys and a truck.
+We probably wouldn’t even be providing these tips to moving house during a pandemic had we have been able to use a professional moving company.
+Unfortunately, we didn’t have access to professional movers in Siem Reap, and if we did, we certainly couldn’t have afforded them.
+Instead, we had our trusty tuk tuk driver who we’ve been using for years hire some local guys with a truck.
 They do move stuff for a living and they were fantastic when it came to speed and strength and patience, but they did not come prepared for moving during a pandemic.
 They didn’t even seem to be aware that there was a pandemic.
 They didn’t wear masks nor gloves, and didn’t carry hand sanitiser.
 They didn’t wash their hands upon arrival, let alone washing their hands frequently, as I heard professional moving companies are now doing.
-If you have access to professional movers and you can afford to hire a professional moving company, ask them what their pandemic protocols are what safety precautions they will be taking during the move.
+If you have access to professional movers and you can afford to hire a professional moving company, ask them what their pandemic protocols are and what safety precautions they will be taking during the move.

 Pack Everything Up Yourself Even If You Use Movers for the Actual Move

 Even if you’re in a position to hire a professional moving company to undertake the actual move, and that would normally include a packing service, if you’re moving house during a pandemic you definitely do not want half a dozen strangers handling all your worldly possessions.
 Even if they are following the protocols that professional moving companies are rapidly adopting and wearing gloves and masks and so on, you still won’t know if someone has the virus as they may be asymptomatic.
 Movers who pack touch all your stuff, and even wearing gloves they may touch their mouth or eyes, or cough or sneeze, and spread the virus unknowingly.
 Pack everything yourself and that’s one less stress you have to worry about.
 That was my intention, but because I started packing too late at one point I had several guys huddled around me, watching and waiting for a box to cart out to the truck.
-As we neared the end, the truck-owner who was managing the move sat down beside me to help me wrap and box the last of our dinnerware.
+As we neared the end, the truck owner who was managing the move sat down beside me to help me wrap and box the last of our dinnerware.
 He actually did a terrific job, but I didn’t know him before the move, so didn’t know where he’d been or who he’d been in contact with.
 We were lucky.
 We didn’t get sick.
 But we were certainly worried for a couple of weeks following the move.

 Provide Disposable Masks, Gloves, Soap, and Hand Sanitiser for the Movers